UKCloud/documentation/articles/openstack/ostack-gs.md

 2. From the **Authenticate using** list, select:

-    - **Keystone Credentials** if your account has not been migated to SSO
+    - **Keystone Credentials** if your account has not been migrated to SSO
     - **UKCloud SSO** if your account has been migrated to SSO

     ![Horizon login page](images/ostack-horizon-login.png)